terminalObserver/Waybar/README.md

-# Taskbar groups item together
+# Added feature to wlr/taskbar
+multiple instances of an application are grouped together and enumerated.

 # Waybar